Site icon Sancerres at Sunset

 Late March to late May is one of the nicest times in Williamsburg.

-And the weather is pleasantly warm by day and cool by night.
-Wear layers, and bring a raincoat or windbreaker just in case.
+And the weather is pleasantly warm by day and cool by night, so layering is a good idea.
+It’s also smart to pack a light windbreaker, just in case of spring showers.

 Summer

-Memorial Day weekend to mid-September is the worst time to visit Williamsburg, with July and August the worst of the worst.
+Memorial Day weekend to mid-September is the worst time to visit Williamsburg, with July and August the worst of the worst — the only time of year when I deliberately avoid the area.

 The weather in Virginia is miserable.
 It’s hot — near 100 degrees during the day.
 But worse, it’s humid — with percentages approaching 100 percent, it feels like you’re swaddled in a warm moist blanket.
 And in the late afternoon, the skies often open up into drenching thunderstorms.
 The crowds are big, because the schools are out.